 At any Delaware beaches, visitors can find a family-friendly, wholesome sort of charm that keeps them coming back for generations.
 At the Delaware beaches, life’s cares somehow seem to melt, the moment you smell the ocean breeze.
 Here is a list of the best of the Delaware beaches:

 Locals and guests to the City of Rehoboth Beach, Delaware claim this quaint and charming mile long boardwalk as one of the City's best attractions.
 Flanked by eclectic shops, restaurants, business and family amusements, the boardwalk is one of the reasons Rehoboth Beach was named “The Best Family Beach on the East Coast.”
 Rehoboth Beach was named “One of the Nation's 10 Great Coastal Boardwalks”, in Coastal Living Magazine, “America's Best Boardwalk”, in American Profile Magazine, and “Top U.S. Boardwalks” in National Geographic Magazine.
 Rehoboth Beach is no longer a one season resort.
 Throughout the year, our boardwalk is a backdrop for festivals and events, fitness competitions or just a daily stroll by foot or bike.
+Head to our Rehoboth Beach Hotels Oceanfront guide to plan your vacation to Rehoboth.

 The day is made for sunny fun and the nights are made for revelry in Dewey Beach, which has always been proud of its rock-and-roll soul and its young-and-restless attitude.
 Blessed with ocean beaches on one side and a broad bay on the other, Dewey Beach is perfectly suited to those adventurous travelers whose idea of fun leans more toward jet-ski rides or a brisk game of volleyball on the beach.
 Others spend their days enjoying watersports, including boating, parasailing, wake boarding, water skiing, windsurfing, or even dolphin watching.